TET2 c.2355del, p.His786MetfsTer27

 PP4 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PP4 is: "Patient’s phenotype or family history highly specific for a disease with a single genetic etiology".
-The evidence for this variant shows: no phenotype specificity data provided.
+According to standard ACMG guidelines, the rule for PP4 is: "Patient's phenotype or family history highly specific for a disease with a single genetic etiology".
+The evidence for this variant shows: no phenotype or clinical case details are provided.
 Therefore, this criterion is not applied.

 PP5